 Steve Chase spoke about how he uses brain-computer interfaces to address questions around the limits of our learning, flexibility of our brain and what different things a group of neurons can do.

 Molly Wright Steenson is a designer, writer, and speaker whose work focuses on the intersection of design, architecture, and artificial intelligence.
-She is the author of the forthcoming book Architecting Interactivity (MIT Press, Fall 2017), which traces architecture’s collaborations with AI over 50 years and how they poured the foundation for digital design.
+She is the author of the book Architectural Intelligence: How Designers and Architects Created the Digital Landscape (MIT Press, Fall 2017), which traces architecture’s collaborations with AI over 50 years and how they poured the foundation for digital design.
 A UX pioneer who has worked with the web since its earliest days, Dr. Steenson is an associate professor at Carnegie Mellon University’s School of Design and holds a PhD in architecture from Princeton University.

 Eric Cyphers began cello at the age of 6 and has since studied at the Curtis Institute of Music and has toured extensively through North America and Europe.
 As a concerto soloist Eric has appeared with many orchestras playing the major cello repertoire, and has performed for Barak Obama, Pope Francis, and the Dalai Lama.
 He has played for Yo-Yo Ma, Itzhak Perlman, and Lang Lang among other leading musicians.